SiaFoundation/siad/scripts/gitlab-windows-runner/setup/README.md

   `<userhome>\Documents\gitlab-registration-token.txt`
   the file should not contain any spaces or newlines.

+## Gitlab Runner - Windows Service User

+Gitlab runner Windows service user should be run under `Administrator` account to have access to needed files.

+To prepare Windows service to be run under this user:

+- Type Administrator user password to Windows machine to `<userhome>\Documents\gitlab-registration-token.txt` the file should not contain any spaces or newlines.

 ## Gitlab Runner Setup

 - From Sia repo directory `scripts/gitlab-windows-runner/setup`